EMG Specialists

 During the EMG test, the doctor inserts a small, thin needle into several muscles.
 The doctor is able to hear and see how your muscles and nerves are working by the way electrical signals travel from the needle to the EMG machine.
 The doctor then uses his or her specialized medical knowledge to determine the cause of your symptoms.
 The only muscles tested are those needed to decide what is wrong.
 A new needle is used for each patient and is thrown away after the test.
 There may be a small amount of discomfort during the study.

-After the tests are complete, the doctor will discuss your test results with you or send them to your referring doctor.
-After the examination, you can check with your doctor for the next step in your care.
+After the tests are complete, the doctor will analyze your data and send a report to your referring doctor.
+After the examination, check with your doctor for the next step in your care.

 How Will I get the Results?